Ted Niceley

 Ted Niceley is an American record producer.
 He is most known for his production work with Fugazi, Girls Against Boys, Jawbox, Tripping Daisy, and others.
+Apple Music called Niceley "the D.C. scene-shaper" for his impact on the city's explosive and revolutionary punk scene in the 1980s and 1990s.

 Production credits

 Select production/engineering/mixing credits include the following: